What is joint aspiration?

 What happens during a joint aspiration?

-- The skin over the joint aspiration site will be cleansed with an antiseptic solution.
+The skin over the joint will be cleaned with an antiseptic solution.

-- If a local anesthetic is used, you will feel a needle stick when the anesthetic is
+If a local anesthetic is used, you will feel a needle prick when it is injected.
+This

 may feel some discomfort or pressure.